 Feedback loop

 Another fundamental difference between AI and conventional software is that software never changes.
-We build software, we release it to the field and it just does the same thing over and over again.
+We build software, we release it to the field and it just does the same repeatedly.
 But once it gets out in the wild, it doesn't really change unless humans update it.

 AI changes.
 An artificially intelligent car will go through a roundabout and it might discover something new.
 It might discover a car driving the wrong way on the roundabout.
 And once it figures out what to do - that's new data.